Fact: Cardiovascular disease kills more women than all cancers combined.

 - Obesity.
 Even when you don’t have other risk factors, being overweight or obese raises your risk of heart disease, particularly if you have fat around your midsection (stomach area).

 - Metabolic syndrome.
 The risk for heart disease may be raised by having a combination of three or more of these symptoms — a large waistline, insulin resistance, low levels of “good” cholesterol, and elevated triglyceride levels.

 Women's heart attack symptoms vary

 Keep in mind that although the stereotypical portrayal of a heart attack is one with intense chest-clutching, desperate gasping for air followed by a person dropping motionless to the ground, not all heart attacks are like that, especially when it comes to heart disease in women.

 Chest pain, including pressure, tightness or squeezing, happens in only 50 percent of women having a heart attack.
 Signs of a heart attack in women can also include:

-If you would like more information on heart health or to schedule an appointment, visit our website or call 612-365-5000.
+If you would like more information on heart health or to schedule an appointment, call 612-365-5000.